Rohan-MDGL/Demo-repo/README.md

 # Demo-repo
 Only for learning purpose

-Let's see the first line ok got it
+after removing this is the second line